Fizakh3n/Amazon-Sales-Retention/README.md

 - **DAX (Data Analysis Expressions)** → Custom calculations for KPIs.
 - **SQL & Excel** → Data preprocessing and transformation.

-## How to Use the Dashboard
+## How to Use
-1. Open the **Power BI (.pbix) file**.
-2. Use slicers to filter data by customer type, purchase frequency, and product category.
-3. Explore the visualizations to analyze customer behavior, sales trends, and retention rates.
+- The dashboard image provides an overview of key insights.
+- If you’d like to explore the analysis further, feel free to connect with me.

 ## Future Enhancements
 - **Predictive Modeling** → Forecast customer churn and suggest proactive retention strategies.
 - **Personalized Recommendations** → Identify cross-selling opportunities based on purchase history.